codewitted/ROB2002/README.md

 ## Workshops
 For a list of all the workshops offered as part of ROB2002 and additional resources, please refer to the [Wiki](https://github.com/LCAS/ROB2002/wiki).
-The rest are instructions to you the files and code provided for the evaluation for robotics assessment ROB2002-2425
+The rest are instructions on how to use the files and code provided for the evaluation for robotics assessment ROB2002-2425

-# Robotic Counting Demo (Baseline vs. Enhanced)
+# Robotic Counting (Baseline vs. Enhanced)

-This repository contains ROS2 Python scripts to demonstrate a robotic counting experiment under three different environments:
+This repository contains ROS2 Python nodes and scripts to demonstrate a robotic counting experiment under three different environments:

 - Environment 1 (Open warehouse)
 - Environment 2 (Moderate obstacles)